peeweek/VFXDoc/docs/shaders/alpha-erosion.md

 **Use Case :** The result of such erosion using a step function is rendered as pseudo-transparency that can be used on  Alpha-Clipped opaque rendered objects to simulate transparency.
-In such cases, the opaque pixels are more used.
+In such cases, every opaque pixels is used as an occluder and will prevent overdraw from happening.
+In the example below (Strike Vector EX), Oil tanks can be destroyed and the camera go through it, causing huge frame drops during the traversal of the smoke.
+At the beginning, the huge explosion are rendered as fully opaque spheres (that can still dither while going through, by using [camera fading](fading.md#camera-fading))

 <video loop="true" autoplay="true" ><source  src="../img/erosion-dithering-svex.mp4" type='video/mp4' /></video>

 ### Correct Threshold for Soft Erosion

-### Erosion Maps
+###

 ### Progression Maps